scriptedbyvedant/autograder_v2-main/project_docs/Educator_Guide.md

     *   The AI-generated score (`old_score`) and feedback (`old_feedback`).
 4.  **Make Corrections:** If you disagree with the AI, simply **click into the table cell** and edit the score or feedback directly.
 The table works just like a spreadsheet.
 5.  **Save Corrections:** When you modify a grade, your correction is saved automatically as `new_score` and `new_feedback`.
+6.  **Download Feedback (ILIAS-ready):** Click **Download Feedback** to trigger `FeedbackZipGenerator`, which packages per-student PDFs into a ZIP that matches ILIAS naming/folder conventions so you can re-upload directly to the LMS.

 > #### ✨ **How Your Corrections Help**
 > Every correction you make is used in two powerful ways: